A dog photoshoot in Preston without duck quacks

 Indeed.
 Well I was up for the challenge.
 Dog portraits traditionally entail one curious dog, a beautiful location, and a dog photographer making unusual noises to get the dogs attention with a liberal dose of "sit", "lie down", and "stay" commands.
 Not my style, so to be asked to perform a candid portrait session, completely absent of the unusual rituals of quacking like a duck and balancing toys on my head was like music to my ears.

-I've always preferred the candid approach.
+I've always preferred the candid approach to dog photography.
 A long walk through the landscape, being sure to stop off at various places of interest, or anywhere the dog would like to play, while remaining poised to capture every spark of personality that comes out as the course of events (or mayhem) ensues.

 Pet portrait lens - Sigma 150-600 Contemporary